-As a community-engaged researcher, I am committed to developing public scholarship and supporting people's histories.
-This has entailed: conducting research for museums and libraries, including the Smithsonian Institution’s Anacostia Community Museum, the Southern California Library, and the Library Company of Philadelphia; writing for public audiences through The Black Agenda Report, Deem Journal, and Monument Lab; contributing to social movements in Washington, D.C. and Los Angeles, most substantially the tenant organizing of the Los Angeles Center for Community Law and Action; and strengthening institutional support for open access publishing through UCLA Luskin Institute on Inequality and Democracy.
-Between 2017 and 2020, I conducted research with and stewarded public-facing programs of the Housing Justice in Unequal Cities Research Coordination Network, an NSF-funded initiative of the UCLA Luskin Institute on Inequality and Democracy.
-Additionally, I am committed to language justice, so I strive to conduct and/or facilitate the production of much of this work - particularly the work related to housing justice - in Spanish as well as English.
+As a community-engaged researcher, I am committed to developing public scholarship and preserving community histories.
+This has entailed: conducting research for museums and libraries, including the Smithsonian Institution’s Anacostia Community Museum, the Southern California Library, and the Library Company of Philadelphia; writing for public audiences through The Black Agenda Report, The Architect's Newspaper, Deem Journal, Encyclopedia Virginia, and Monument Lab; contributing to housing justice work in Los Angeles, most substantially with the tenant organizing of the Los Angeles Center for Community Law and Action; and disseminating research findings through popular press including The Guardian, KPCC (NPR LA), Grist, and The Los Angeles Times.

 From 2017-2021, I conducted research with and stewarded public-facing programs of the Housing Justice in Unequal Cities Research Coordination Network, an NSF-funded initiative of the UCLA Luskin Institute on Inequality and Democracy.
 Much of this work has been published in both Spanish and English and is open access.